ahuxford/NekML/README.md

 Aaron Huxford, Summer 2020

 ## Notes
-NekML is currently for serial Nek5000 simulations only, but parallelism is beign actively developed.
+NekML is currently for serial Nek5000 simulations only, but parallelism is being actively developed.

 ## Getting Started